How to Make a Will in Alabama

 • know who you want to leave it to.

-You must make your will on hard copy.
-That is, it must be on actual paper.
-It cannot be an audio, video, or any other digital file.
-(But see "Can I Make a Digital or Electronic Will?" below.)
+You must make your will in writing on actual paper.
+It can't be an audio, video, or digital file.
+(See "Can I Make a Digital or Electronic Will?" below.)
 You can type and print your will using a computer, or you can use a typewriter.
-Alabama does not recognize oral (nuncupative) wills.
-Also, unlike some other states, Alabama does not permit handwritten and unwitnessed (holographic) wills; Alabama has made it a legal requirement that a will must be signed and witnessed by two people in order to be a valid will.
-Ala.
-Code § 43-8-131.
+Alabama does not recognize oral ("nuncupative") wills.
+(Ala.
+Code § 43-8-131 (2025).)

 To finalize your will in Alabama: